maoberlehner/markus-oberlehner-net/content/blog/cross-browser-acceptance-tests-with-lambdatest-and-testcafe.md

 npm install --save-dev testcafe-browser-provider-lambdatest
 ```

 Next, we need to get our LambdaTest authentication credentials.
-Go to the [`Automation`](https://automation.lambdatest.com/) tab in the navigation and click on the key icon top right to find your credentials.
+Go to the [`LambdaTest Automation Dashboard`](https://automation.lambdatest.com?fp_ref=markus88) by clicking on the `Automation` tab in the navigation.
+Then click on the key icon top right to find your credentials.
 Those credentials are secret!
 Make sure never to commit those credentials to a public Git repository!

 <div class="c-content__figure">
   <div class="c-content__broad">